A complete measurement of a black-hole recoil through higher-order gravitational-wave modes: Acknowledgements

 \section{Acknowledgements}

-We thank Nicolas Sanchis-Gual, Barry McKernan, Saavik Ford and Angela Borchers for their comments on the manuscript.
-We thank Sergei Ossokine and Nathan Johnson-McDaniel for their advice to perform parameter estimation at a given reference time $t_{\rm ref}$.
-We also thank Vijay Varma for discussions on the importance of this choice.
-The analysed data and the corresponding power spectral densities are publicly available at the online Gravitational Wave Open Science Center \citep{GWOSC}.
+We thank Nicolas Sanchis-Gual, Barry McKernan and Saavik Ford for their comments on the manuscript.
+We thank Sergei Ossokine and Nathan Johnson-McDaniel for their advice to perform parameter estimation at a given reference time $t_{\rm ref}$ and Vijay Varma for discussions on the importance of this choice.
+We also thank Angela Borchers for useful discussions regarding the accuracy of kick estimations of various waveform models.
+Finally, we thank Thomas Dent, Tjonnie Li and Titus M\"{o}mbacher for useful discussions.
+The analysed data and the corresponding power spectral densities are publicly available at the online \cor{Gravitational Wave Open Science Center \citep{Abbott2023_Data_GWTC3}}.
 JCB is supported by a fellowship from ``la Caixa'' Foundation (ID100010434) and from the European Union’s Horizon2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 847648.
 The fellowship code is LCF/BQ/PI20/11760016.
-KC acknowledges the MHRD, Government of India, for the fellowship support.
-We acknowledge the use of IUCAA LDG cluster Sarathi for the computational/numerical work.
+JCB is also supported by the research grant PID2020-118635GB-I00 and by a Ram\'{o}n y Cajal Fellowship RYC2022-036203-I from the Spain-Ministerio de Ciencia e Innovaci\'{o}n.
+KC acknowledges the generous support provided through NSF grant numbers PHY-2207638, AST-2307147, PHY-2308886, and PHY-2309064.
+We acknowledge using the IUCAA LDG cluster Sarathi for the computational/numerical work.
 The authors acknowledge computational resources provided by the CIT cluster of the LIGO Laboratory and supported by National Science Foundation Grants PHY-0757058 and PHY0823459, and the support of the NSF CIT cluster for the provision of computational resources for our parameter inference runs.
 This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.
+The authors acknowledge the use of computing facilities supported by grants from the Croucher Innovation Award from the Croucher Foundation Hong Kong.
+This research has made use of data or software obtained from the Gravitational Wave Open Science Center (gwosc.org), a service of the LIGO Scientific Collaboration, the Virgo Collaboration, and KAGRA.
+This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation, as well as the Science and Technology Facilities Council (STFC) of the United Kingdom, the Max-Planck-Society (MPS), and the State of Niedersachsen/Germany for support of the construction of Advanced LIGO and construction and operation of the GEO600 detector.
+Additional support for Advanced LIGO was provided by the Australian Research Council.
+Virgo is funded, through the European Gravitational Observatory (EGO), by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale di Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by institutions from Belgium, Germany, Greece, Hungary, Ireland, Japan, Monaco, Poland, Portugal, Spain.
+KAGRA is supported by Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan Society for the Promotion of Science (JSPS) in Japan; National Research Foundation (NRF) and Ministry of Science and ICT (MSIT) in Korea; Academia Sinica (AS) and National Science and Technology Council (NSTC) in Taiwan.
 This manuscript has LIGO DCC number P2200332.